A kidney transplant is an operation in which a person with kidney failure receives a new

-Results of transplants are getting better with new research.
+Results of transplants are getting better as research progresses.
 If a transplanted kidney fails, a second transplant may be a good choice for many patients.

 You should learn as much as you can by reading and talking to your healthcare team, as well as patients who already have kidney transplants.